AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 rendering the image.

-**hide-exit-unsave-confirmation**

-If you want to hide the exit alert dialog shown when the back key (or the top cancel button) is pressed without saving the image first.

 **tools-list**

 If specified in the extras of the passed intent, it will tell Aviary to display only certain tools.